 Research points to the fact that the more exhausted and cynical teachers become, the less tolerant they are of new or even differing ideas, which acts to alienate them even further from their teaching communities.
 (Maslach et al., 2015).

 The teachers that were interviewed all agreed that the school community was an important factor to coping with pressure.
 Schools that had strong wellbeing strategies in place for their teachers were successful in building good peer relationships, open lines of communications between students and teachers, and healthy respect amongst all stakeholders.

-Often teachers were provided with good resources within their classrooms to make their teaching environment more effective, but many dance teachers felt that issues that were not physical or directly related to student welfare were not addressed.
+Often teachers were provided with good resources within their classrooms to make their teaching environment more effective.
+However, many dance teachers felt that issues that were not physical or directly related to student welfare, were not addressed.